 Students Must Keep Track of Their Own Grades: Students are responsible for understanding the grading system in this course and keeping track of their own grades at all times.
 A tool for doing this is provided at the bottom of this syllabus.
 This is a basic, fundamental skill for all college students, and as a result performing this task is itself a part of the skill set to be practiced this semester by all students.
+Grades will NOT be posted on D2L or elsewhere online but provided individually in class.
 For this reason, the instructor will assist students in understanding how to determine their own grade, with reference to this syllabus, but the students should at no time reply upon the instructor to tell students grades for assignments that have already been handed back or calculate student's grades for them.
-To assist students confidence, self-assessment progress checks will periodically be assigned, and the instructor will give feedback.
+To assist student confidence, a midterm self-assessment progress check will be assigned as a required outside of class participation assignment, and the instructor will give feedback letting students know if their self-assessment is correct.

-Contacting the Instructor: Students should direct all remote communication to the instructor via email.
-The student's email to the instructor should be sent from a registered EIU panthermail account and include identifying information, such as the student's full name and which course/section with meeting times they are enrolled in.
+Contacting the Instructor: Students should direct all remote communication to the instructor via his panthermail email.
+The student's email to the instructor should be sent from the student's panthermail account and include identifying information, such as the student's full name and which course/section with meeting times they are enrolled in.
+All exception to policy requests should be completed this way.

 Preparation: This course requires both in-class and out-of-class work.
-In ordered to be prepared for inclass work, you will need to have prepared yourself by completing the out-of-class work.
-Reading and other assignments will be made, and all students will be expected to complete these reading assignments prior to coming to class.
+In order to be prepared for in-class work, students will need to have prepared by completing the out-of-class work.
+Reading and other assignments, such as watching videos, will be made, and all students will be expected to complete these assignments prior to coming to class.

 Participation: All students are expected to actively participate in class.
 In this class, participation means both listening as well as speaking, so students should be actively participating every day.
 As permitted by university policy, the instructor reserves the right to ask a student to leave class if deemed necessary to maintain the integrity of the learning environment.
 If a student is asked to leave class, their participation will be considered unsatisfactory for the day.
-All EIU and Communication Studies policies always apply.
+All EIU and School policies always apply.